BCom International Economic Groupings Notes Study Material

 - Economic unions

-- Common Markets: A common market allows a free flow of not only the goods but also the services and the factors of production such as capital, labour, entrepreneurship, etc., across countries.
+- Common Markets: A common market allows a free flow of not only goods but also services and factors of production such as capital, labour, entrepreneurship, etc., across countries.
 It also establishes a common external tariff policy against third parties.
-However, such a scheme necessitates the co-ordination of commercial and industrial policies.
+However, such a scheme necessitates the coordination of commercial and industrial policies.
 Citizens of a common market can work and invest in any member country without any restriction.

 - Monetary Unions: A monetary union establishes a central monetary authority, which will determine monetary policy for all the participating countries.
 That authority issues a common currency to be circulated among the member countries.
 The EU members have concentrated their efforts on reaching that stage of integration.
-In this context, they introduced the single European currency (the Euro) on 1st January, 1999.
-At this stage, the Euro is being as a unit of account in bank operations.
-The Euro notes and coins will be circulated together with the national currencies starting from 1st January, 2002.
-The Euro will completely replace the national currencies after 1st July, 2002.
+In this context, they introduced the single European currency (the Euro) on 1st January 1999.
+At this stage, the Euro is being a unit of account in bank operations.
+The Euro notes and coins will be circulated together with the national currencies starting from 1st January 2002.
+The Euro will completely replace the national currencies after 1st July 2002.

 SOME REGIONAL ECONOMIC GROUPINGS

 In the world, there are around 150 regional economic groupings.
-Now we will discuss about some important International Economic Groupings are given as below:
+Now we will discuss some important International Economic Groupings given below:

 (b) To promote regional peace and stability through abiding respect for justice and the rule of law or the relationship among countries of the region and adherence to the principles of the United Nations Charter;